Aboshi Line

-The Sanyo Electric Railway Aboshi Line (山陽電気鉄道網干線, Sanyō Denki Tetsudō Aboshi-sen) is an 8.5 km single-track railway line in Himeji, Hyōgo, Japan, operated by the private railway operator Sanyo Electric Railway.
+The Aboshi Line (網干線, Aboshi-sen) is an 8.5 km single-track railway line in Himeji, Hyōgo, Japan, operated by the private railway operator Sanyo Electric Railway.
 The line connects with the Sanyo Electric Railway Main Line at Shikama Station.

 Services

 All trains on the line are local trains that stop at all stations.
 Services operate at 12 minute intervals during the rush hour and 15 minute intervals at all other times.